I’m a big proponent of online banking. I’ve been using the same online banks for YEARS.

 I don’t necessarily like this feature and it does not appeal to me because it seems to promote the idea of you living paycheck to paycheck and waiting in anticipation for your check to arrive.

-I do not like the idea of ever having to anticipate waiting on pins and needles for your check to arrive period let alone getting it two days early so that you can be spent early.
+I don’t like the idea of ever having to anticipate waiting on pins and needles for your check to arrive period let alone getting it two days early so that you can be spent early.

 If you are watching the account, waiting in anticipation for your check to arrive then to me you’re not really in control of your cash flow.